Gabriele-Codega/devtools_scicomp_project_2025/README.md

 ```
 mpirun -n <ntasks> python scripts/run.py --config experiments/config
 ```
-Note that if you want to run this in serial you still need to use `mpirun -n 1 ...`
+Note that if you want to run this in serial you still need to use `mpirun -n 1 ...`.
+Moreover, should you run any of this code on an HPC facility and submit a SLURM job, also note that SLURM's `srun` might not work with mpi4py, and you may need to use `mpirun` instead (in `shell/submit.sbatch` you can find the script that I used to submit jobs on Ulysses at SISSA).
+Finally, when running through Singularity you may need to specify absolute paths for the scripts (all source code is in `/shared-folder/app`).

 ### Profiling
 The script will print to screen the time spent in multiplying the matrices (i.e. no communication time or others).
 You can get more insights by profiling the code with kernprof.
 The script in `shell/submit.sh` lets you run one instance of kernprof for each MPI task and save the results on different files.
 You can select the number of threads for parallel routines by changing `NUMBA_NUM_THREADS` and customize the output path for kernprof.
 Run the script as